Mochi: Aligning Pre-training and Inference for Efficient Graph Foundation Models via Meta-Learning: Additional Details on Real-World Dataset Experiments

+\paragraph{Training datasets and baselines.} \modelname{} is trained on a disjoint multi-task pool containing 4 NC datasets (CiteSeer, PubMed, Physics, Computers), 15 LP datasets (products\_tech, yelp2018, yelp\_textfeat, products\_home, steam\_textfeat, amazon\_textfeat, amazon-book, citation-2019, citation-classic, pubmed, citeseer, ppa, p2p-Gnutella06, soc-Epinions1, email-Enron), and 4 GC datasets (DD, ENZYMES, REDDIT-Multi-5K, ogbg-ppa).
+Episodes are sampled uniformly across task families with a 1:1:1 ratio.
+All baselines are trained on the same 15 LP training datasets using their respective objectives.
+We implement the GIN baseline using the standard GIN architecture~\citep{xu2018powerful} in PyTorch Geometric~\citep{fey2019fast}, trained as a Graph Auto-Encoder~\citep{kipf2016variational}.
+GraphCL is implemented with the PyGCL library~\citep{Zhu:2021tu}.
+For all remaining baselines, we use the authors' official implementations.

-All methods share the same pre-processing: we compute node embeddings via a truncated SVD of the symmetrically normalized adjacency matrix ($\tilde{A} = D^{-1/2}AD^{-1/2}$, projected to $d{=}512$ dimensions with 2 power iterations) concatenated with an SVD of node features when available.
-On top of the frozen SVD representation we precompute $\ell{=}3$ hop adjacency propagations and concatenate them as input to a trainable GAMLP~\citep{zhang2022graph} encoder.
-GAMLP applies a per-hop linear projection ($512 \to 512$), node-adaptive attention over the $\ell{+}1$ hops using hop-0 as the attention query, a weighted sum, and a residual 3-layer output MLP with ReLU and dropout.
-The resulting $z_v \in \mathbb{R}^{512}$ is paired with a differentiable ridge readout head~\citep{bertinetto2018meta}.
-This readout solves the bias-augmented ridge problem in Eq.~\ref{eq:ridge-dual} in dual (Woodbury) form~\citep{petersen2008matrix}, enabling end-to-end gradient flow without inner-loop optimization steps.
-Episodes are constructed with variable support ($k \in [8, 32]$) and query ($q \in [16, 64]$) sizes per class, up to 64 classes, with ridge regularization $\lambda{=}10$ and label smoothing of $0.1$.
-Training proceeds for 10{,}000 episodic steps using AdamW (lr $= 3{\times}10^{-4}$, weight decay $= 10^{-4}$) with cosine annealing and gradient clipping at norm 1.0. \modelname{}++ uses the same architecture but samples three episodes per step (one per task type), following~\citep{yang2022efficient}.
-For link prediction episodes, positive examples are true edges and negatives are sampled uniformly at random from a fixed pool of non-edges within the same graph, at a 1:1 ratio in both support and query sets; edge embeddings are formed via the Hadamard product of endpoint node embeddings.
-For graph classification, per-graph embeddings are obtained by mean-pooling node representations.
-All experiments are conducted on a single NVIDIA RTX A6000 (48GB). \modelname{} completes training in approximately 0.4 GPU-hours, \modelname{}++ in 1.28 hours, while baselines range from 11 hours (AnyGraph) to over 41 hours for GraphCL.
-For fair comparison, all methods are evaluated with identical frozen-embedding readout protocols: prototypes and logistic regression for NC/GC, and dot-product scoring for LP.
+\paragraph{Encoder architecture.} All methods share the same preprocessing.
+We compute node embeddings using a truncated SVD of the symmetrically normalized adjacency matrix, $\tilde{A}=D^{-1/2}AD^{-1/2}$, projected to $d=512$ dimensions with two power iterations.
+When node features are available, we concatenate these embeddings with an SVD of the feature matrix.
+From the resulting frozen SVD representation, we precompute $\ell=3$ hop adjacency propagations and concatenate them as input to a trainable GAMLP encoder~\citep{zhang2022graph}.
+GAMLP applies a per-hop linear projection ($512 \to 512$), node-adaptive attention over the $\ell+1$ hops using hop-0 as the attention query, a weighted sum over hops, and a residual 3-layer MLP with ReLU and dropout.
+This produces node embeddings $z_v \in \mathbb{R}^{512}$.